mdecicco/vitaxmb/README.md

 # Debugging

 Run `make m` after updating any files necessary and then open the application on your device.
-This probably only works on linux or OS X, I'm not sure if the command used for monitoring the Vita exists on windows.
+This probably only works on linux or OS X, I'm not sure if the command used for monitoring the Vita exists for windows.

 # Thanks to:
 xerpi - libvita2d, gxmfun (reference material)